kartikayverma56/cs452-mergesort/README.md

 number of threads!
 Simply getting a speedup of 2 does not indicate that you did the assignment correctly.

-You will need to update mazda-tests.c to accept a number of threads (or a number of levels) as a command line argument.
-The updated version of mazda-tests should show timing results for the serial mergesort when the number of threads is 1 (or when the number of levels is 0), and show timing results for the parallel mergesort when the number of threads is larger than 1 (or when the number of levels is larger than 0).
+You will need to update test-mazda.c to accept a number of threads (or a number of levels) as a command line argument.
+The updated version of test-mazda should show timing results for the serial mergesort when the number of threads is 1 (or when the number of levels is 0), and show timing results for the parallel mergesort when the number of threads is larger than 1 (or when the number of levels is larger than 0).